Sam-Max/rcmltb/README.md

 - View cloud storage info

 ### Others
-- Load/overwrite rclone.conf file from bot
+- Send rclone.conf file from bot
-- Queue system for mirror
 - Index support (rclone index for all remotes)
 - Files in batch from Telegram private/restricted channels
 - Links in batch from txt or message